BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/pdfpaper-api/_index.md

 Simply use either the bottom or left navigation menu.

-In the event that a question could not be answered for you, we will be happy to help you personally. the necessary conctat information can be found on the [support page](en-us/apps/help-and-support/).
+In the event that a question could not be answered for you, we will be happy to help you personally. the necessary contact information can be found on the [support page](en-us/apps/help-and-support/).